Michigan City, Indiana: Bus

 Michigan City operates a bus service.
 Officially known as Michigan City Transit, it is made up of four routes that run on Monday-Saturday.
 All routes originate at Michigan City Public Library and travel around the city in (largely mono-directional) loops until they return to the library.
 Route 3 connects to Carroll Avenue South Shore Line station, while other routes connect to the 11th street station.
 In addition, Route 1 passes near the Amtrak station on the way to Washington Park.
 Michigan City also operates a Dial-a-Bus service.

+Public transportation in Michigan City has been free since December 2025.

 Coach USA's Indiana Airport SuperSaver service between The University of Notre Dame and O'Hare airport stopped at Michigan City at the La Porte County Convention and Visitors Bureau at Marquette Mall (4073 S. Franklin St).
 The service made stops at Notre Dame, South Bend, Portage, Highland, Crestwood and O'Hare and Midway airports.
 Buses ran from 4:10 am – 1:10 am (US Central Time).
 Buses ran once every hour in both direction between Michigan City and O'Hare and Midway and once every two hours between Michigan City and Notre Dame.
 On December 10, 2019, Coach USA announced it will cease operations of its Indiana Airport SuperSaver service effective January 1, 2020.

 Air

 Michigan City Municipal Airport has a 4,100 foot asphalt runway and averages 118 operations per week.
 Options for commercial air service include the South Bend International Airport in South Bend.
 The South Shore Line terminates at the South Bend airport, while there is a train stop serving the Gary airport.